rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 World weapon: the enemies in the first fight carry Javelins.

 Random: during the short cutscene where Megaera says Kratos has hurt her for the last time, Kratos is in fact completely free to move and do attacks.
-If you're on NG+ and do magic or Rage attacks, the camera goes to focus on Kratos instead of Megaera.
+If you're on NG+ and do magic or Rage attacks, the camera focuses on Kratos instead of Megaera.

 World weapon: the enemies in the second fight carry Swords.

 Random: the fight where Heca's teeth balance the arena precariously works by some pretty strange rules.
 It's like an autoscroller and it doesn't seem to matter what you do during it, except at the very end.
 The amount of damage you deal to the teeth doesn't seem to matter - just that you keep attacking them at the right time.

 Other (NG+): sometimes killing all the enemies at once with some magic can cause them to stop respawning during this part.

 Other (NG+): if you cast magic while failing the autoscroller, sometimes Kratos won't get a game over.
 Instead the camera shows Heca's smug face from above while Kratos is free to do attacks in his gut.
 It lasts for a while until the game over mercifully cuts things short.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=chZA5IocExs#t=239

 Other (NG+): doing Ice Rage against the infected arm causes the Ice Rage glitch reaction for some reason, causing the game to target objects like Heca's teeth from the previous fight.
 This doesn't cause anything interesting to happen, though.

 Other (NG+): reaching the phase of the boss fight where you assault Heca's head with the infected arm, if you retry, you are able to do a magic break-out of the event by spamming magic.
 With good timing, Kratos becomes free to move while the infected arm goes through its grapple motions.
 But eventually Kratos is insta-killed mysteriously and falls through the ground.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=lBTDbUE60n0#t=17

 Other (NG+): when QTE dueling against Megaera, if you retry and spam magic, Kratos breaks out of this scene too.
 He falls down after casting the magic and you can see the environment from a strange angle.
 There is some floor you can walk on under Heca's face, for some reason.
 But trying to go anywhere doesn't seem possible since there's a lot of insta-death boundary below.
 It doesn't seem to be possible to long jump to the lower area early.

 Videos:
 1, AKheon's vid: